Download the app to find the best colleges for you

 The time for learning new concepts for the exam has passed.
 It is now time that you focus on your strengths and work more on the concepts where you have better chances of scoring.
 Make sure that you revise all your best-prepared sections.
 If there is time left, you can cover up other concepts and try to clear your doubts before the exam.

-Subject Analysis:
+Subject analysis:

-In this last month of preparation, you must analyze the subject in which you have the chance of scoring the highest marks.
+In the last month of preparation, you must analyze the subject in which you have the chance of scoring the highest marks.
 Now your target should be to cover up the remaining subjects in order to clear the subject-wise cut-off.
 Practising mock tests will give you a fair idea about your section-wise performance and you can approach the paper accordingly.

-Preparation Apps:
+Preparation apps:

 To boost your performance, you can also use some preparation apps.
 These apps will provide you with a pattern of questions that are most likely to appear in the exam.
 Practising such questions will give you an edge on the day of the exam.